hannahwynnjones/projectOne.2/README.md

 The screens/divs inter-change depending on the point in the game.

-Get Your Own Back was a popular children's TV show that ran from 1991 to 2003 and most popular for it's fidiculous games and obstacle courses and the final round where the contestent's parent/teacher were catapulated into a big pool of gunge.
+Get Your Own Back was a popular children's TV show that ran from 1991 to 2003 and most popular for it's ridiculous games and obstacle courses and the final round where the contestant's parent/teacher were catapulted into a big pool of gunge.
 I wanted to create a game which created nostalga and was memorable.
-And although I have found that more people than I thought didn't know or rememember the game, most found 'gunking' Trump or Farage entertaining.
+And although I have found that more people than I thought didn't know or remember the game, most found 'gunking' Donald Trump or Nigel Farage entertaining.

 For an example, see [I'm an inline-style link] https://www.youtube.com/watch?v=CqcsLf0vd8s&spfreload=10